-- 1. ERA Financial Assistance funds for ERA 1 and ERA 2 may only be used for: - 1.
-Rent arrears owed to a landlord which accrued starting on and since April 1, 2020; - 2.
-Utilities and home energy costs arrears during the same period; - 3.
-Prospective rent (with limitations described below); - 4.
-Utilities and home energy costs; - 5.
+- 1. ERA Financial Assistance funds for ERA 1 and ERA 2 may only be used for: - a.
+Rent arrears owed to a landlord which accrued starting on and since April 1, 2020; - b.
+Utilities and home energy costs arrears during the same period; - c.
+Prospective rent (with limitations described below); - d.
+Utilities and home energy costs; - e.
 Other expenses related to housing incurred due to or during COVID-19, including, but not limited to relocation expenses (including prospective relocation expenses), such as rental security deposits, and rental fees, which may include application or screening fees.
 It can also include reasonable accrued late fees (if not included in rental or utility arrears), and Internet service provided to the rental unit.
-In addition, rent or rental bonds, where a tenant posts a bond with a court as a condition to obtaining a hearing, reopening an eviction action, appealing an order of eviction, reinstating a lease, or otherwise avoiding an eviction order, may also be considered an eligible expense. - 6.
-Payment of rental arrears is to be prioritized. - 7.
+In addition, rent or rental bonds, where a tenant posts a bond with a court as a condition to obtaining a hearing, reopening an eviction action, appealing an order of eviction, reinstating a lease, or otherwise avoiding an eviction order, may also be considered an eligible expense.

+- f.
+Payment of rental arrears is to be prioritized. - 2.
 SRA-2 funds may only be used to cover rent and utility arrears.
-No prospective rent or prospective utilities will be approved. - 8.
+No prospective rent or prospective utilities will be approved. - 3.
+Cash Flow Loan funds may only be used to cover rent and utility arrears accrued prior to March 31, 2022.
+No past due rent or utilities after that date and no prospective rent or prospective utilities will be approved. - 4.
 Eligible households that no longer occupy the unit in connection with the rental assistance request and that have demonstrated rental arrears shall be eligible for assistance, subject to the additional conditions listed below.